GarySimons/Gary_Simons/README.md

 ### The goals of this website are:
 * To build brand awareness.
 * To showcase my coding skills to potential employers and recruiters.
-* To exibit my creative style to potential employers and recruiters.
+* To exhibit my creative style to potential employers and recruiters.
 * Intuitive navigation to keep the user engaged.

 ---